coffebar/dotfiles/README.md

 ### Please don't do this without understanding all files and commands!

-Note: before proceed you need to create or restore ssh keys and install git
+#### Before proceeding you need to create or restore ssh keys and install git

 ### Download config files and install packages from AUR
 ```bash